alexandre-ricciardi/cyber-resilience-system/README.md

 * A timeline database to store the traffic of each node.

 * Then a graph processing to compare network traffic schemes among different periods.
+** The main idea of the process if to integrate network traffic map in a graph across different timeframes

 * AI can also process those graphs to detect delta and uncommon traffic during periods.